larammerce/docs/8.x/theme-development/directories.md

 `$directory` and `$web_page` variable is passed from the controller to the blade, and the content of the directory can be displayed using this variables.

-**NOTE:** The SEO of all you web pages is managed in directories, note that SEO information is stored in the `$web_page` object.
+**NOTE:** If you are considering to show the SEO contents in the web pages, It's important to know that `seo_keywords` and `seo_description` of each web page is stored in the `$web_page` variable.
+So that if you want to get desired data use `$directory->webPage` or `$web_page` directly.

 #### getParentDirectories()
 ___
-This function returns a list of parents in the directory, which includes the directory itself.
+This function returns a list of parents to which the current directory belongs.
+Also, please note that the result list also consists of the current directory.

 ```php
 @foreach($directory->getParentDirectories() as $parentDirectory)